 A Guide To Claims For An Accident In A Company Car

-This guide to making a compensation claim for a company car accident should contain everything you need to know about making a claim, leaving you in a better position to begin making educated decisions about your own claim.
+This guide to making company car accident claims should contain everything you need to know about making a claim, leaving you in a better position to begin making educated decisions about your own claim.
 We will attempt to answer questions such as if I am injured in an accident in a company car, who pays?
 And others in this guide.

 What Is An Accident In A Company Car?